Diamond Color Explained in Plain English

 D-F: These diamonds are colorless, meaning no color can be detected even by trained professionals.
 They are the rarest and most expensive.

-G-H: These diamonds are near-colorless.
+G-H: These diamonds color are near-colorless.
 They show slight hints of yellow or brown only under very close inspection.
 Most people can’t notice the difference between a G and an F diamond with the naked eye.

 I-J: These diamonds have a slightly noticeable tint of yellow or brown but still look brilliant when set in jewelry.
 They are much more affordable while still maintaining a stunning appearance.